 Almost 80% responded "No" to the polling question in the article that it is not the cab driver's responsibility to load your luggage.
 Since drivers are independent workers, they do not get insurance coverage if they get hurt lifting your bags.
 There are some folks who pack their bags to the maximum weight allowed by the airline and some who don't mind paying the airline extra if they go over.
 Currently, this author needs surgery for two hernia repairs for this reason.
 Keeping this in mind you should bring your bags to the luggage area inside the vehicle which the driver will have open and ready for you as long as you feel you are an able bodied person and can do so.
 If this is beyond your capability because of being a senior or a disability, please let us know and we will make sure to send a driver who can accommodate your needs.
 On the other end at the airports, there are sky caps whose job is to help get your bags to the counter who work in part for tips.
 Drivers are not allowed to leave their vehicles unattended to take your bags to the airline counter and are subject to being ticketed by the police if doing so.
 Recently we had an able bodied customer from Williamsburg who we brought to the Richmond airport.
 She became agitated when her husband brought out her small bag to the vehicle and she asked us if that was not part of the service she was paying for.
 We replied that going up to a person's walkway to the door was not a general practice unless requested or we could see that there was a need for help.
 We were not sure if she realized she was getting a shuttle service as she may have not been the one to make the reservation and may have been expecting limo service which we are not.
 We are always happy to help when needed, but please don't assume what our responsibilities are.
 Please be responsible for your luggage as you know best what might be breakable and help protect your driver from injury as it is the same driver who will need to be able to safely drive you to your destination.
 Please don't be bashful about asking for help and let us know in advance to help serve you better.

 We do offer return trips back to Richmond and many other towns in the same manner with our direct door to door service.
 Many times, the airlines ETA's do not always run as planned and can be delayed for hours at times.
 Also, the time needed to go through Customs can be longer at times depending on how many planes are arriving near the same time, staffing and TSA status of the individual flyer such as Global Entry.
 We do offer our direct door to door service from any airport which eliminates these worries as we are glad to offer our services around your schedule whenever you arrive.
 There may be a slightly higher charge on a return trip because of the additional time involved at the airport waiting.
 Currently, the charge mainly applies for trips returning to Dulles Airport and we are only charging $15 additional regardless of the time involved for flight delays or delays in Customs.
 We will advise you if this fee will apply to your return trip.
 You are responsible for payment to the company of the entire rate for your return if you fail to notify us of a change in your return and the driver is waiting for you at the airport or has all ready left Richmond to go pick you up.
-We do not offer transportation picking up at Dulles or Reagan that needs to get anywhere in the DC Metro area.
+We do not offer transportation picking up at Dulles or Reagan that needs to go anywhere in the DC Metro area.

 We have tried to think of most things you might ask, but if you didn't find the answer on our website, please contact us.
-I'm sure we will be adding more here as time goes on and inquiring minds have more questions and we provide more answers.
+I'm sure we will be adding more here as time goes on and inquiring minds have more questions and we will provide more answers.
 Thank you for taking the time to visit us.
 I hope you will be making us your first choice for long distance service and also remember we provide local service as well in the Richmond region.
-SEE YOU SOON!
+SEE YOU REAL SOON!